 Furloughed employees don’t get paid.
 There’s a good chance they’re at high risk for attrition if other work is available to them.

 Since furloughed employees are not technically unemployed, they haven’t traditionally been eligible for unemployment payments.
-However, some of these restrictions are temporarily eased during the COVID-19 outbreak.
+However, some of these restrictions were temporarily eased during the COVID-19 outbreak.

 Are furloughed workers eligible for unemployment?